 - How Butterflies Work: HowStuffWorks explains exhibited butterfly behavior when it comes to food, including ways they eat from selected plants and gather nutrients from puddles.

-- Behaviors to Watch: An educational webpage covering every aspect of butterfly behavior, including basking, puddling, patrolling, perching, mating, and egg laying.
+- Behaviors to Watch: An educational website covering every aspect of butterfly behavior, including basking, puddling, patrolling, perching, mating, and egg laying.

 - Questions About Butterfly and Moth Behavior: A webpage that explains butterfly behavior in kid-friendly terms.